MonaliTarabada/Tindog/README.md

 # Tindog
-Website using HTML, CSS and bootstrap
+Responsive Webpage created using HTML, CSS and Bootstrap